icannos/pgn2tex/Readme.md

 A simple script to make pdf from pgn files and studies.
 It's still work in progress and I hope to improve it in the future.
 Please feel to reach out or to contribute by submitting issues and pull requests!

+### Examples

+Some examples can be found in the `examples/` directory.
+At the moment there is a [book on the Stafford Gambit](https://github.com/icannos/pgn2tex/blob/master/examples/stafford.pdf) based on this [study](https://lichess.org/study/c9YhCd5b).

 ### Requirements

 #### Python